-And basically it was a pie recipe quite different to this one, in the sense that it used a heap of ingredients that did not come anywhere near this pie, like cream cheese and heavy cream and all sorts, but it gave me the idea for this delicious vegan oreo pie.
+It was a pie recipe quite different to this one, in the sense that it used a heap of ingredients that did not come anywhere near this pie, like cream cheese and heavy cream, but it gave me the idea for this delicious vegan Oreo pie.

-And like pretty much most of my recipes, I had to test it a couple of times before I perfected it, so Jaye has been eating this pie every day for a couple of weeks and there have been NO complaints from him.
+And like pretty much all of my recipes, I had to test it a couple of times before I perfected it, so Jaye has been eating this pie every day for a couple of weeks, and there have been NO complaints from him.

-The Oreo crust comes out fabulously, and it’s just two ingredients, so super easy.
-And of course a coconut whipped cream topping is a walk in the park for us vegan bakers. 🙂
+The Oreo crust is just two ingredients, so that’s super easy.
+And the coconut whipped cream topping is a breeze to make.

 It was the chocolate peanut butter mousse center that I had a little trouble with.

 I wanted it to be very mousse-like, and the first time I tried it, it started OFF very mousse-like but then firmed up in the fridge to be mousse-like no longer – basically, it was too firm.

 I had briefly considered using tofu for this, but quickly discarded that idea.
 So far I have resisted tofu additions to desserts.
 But as with other things I once resisted but ended up being awesome (like vegan chocolate avocado mousse), I’ll probably change my mind on this sometime.

 The winning formula for the chocolate peanut butter mousse center turned out to be creating the mix to be VERY liquid.
 And then it firms up in the fridge to the exact mousse consistency.